Geomint/beer-time/README.md

     - Features that have been developed
     - Features that will be implemented in the future
 - Technologies Used 👨‍💻
-- Testing + Planning: ✏️ 🔌
+- Planning + Testing: ✏️ 🔌
 - Bugs 🐞
 - Deployment 🚀
 	- Deploying to Heroku
     - Locally run this project
 - Credits 💳
+- Disclaimer

 ## User Experience: 👍